 Appendix B:

 In this appendix, we show that party size becomes significant at p<0.05 upon merely controlling for the incumbency rates.
 This result suggests that, ceteris paribus, larger parties tend to have a higher male incumbency ratio, which conflates the slope estimate.
-Descriptively, the univariate correlation between party size and female incumbency rate is not significant (r = 0.0034, p = 0.94); however, it is significant for the male incumbency rate (r = 0.10, p < 0.05).
+Descriptively, the univariate correlation between party size and female incumbency rate is not significant (r = -0.0029, p = 0.95); however, it is significant for the male incumbency rate (r = 0.10, p < 0.05).